When I first came across Tiger’s Eye, I was instantly captivated.

 The name comes from the stone’s resemblance to a tiger’s eye, with its deep golden, brown, and sometimes even reddish hues.

-This gem is believed to have been used for centuries for protection, luck, and grounding—whether you believe in that or not, it definitely adds to its allure.
+People have used this gem for centuries for protection, luck, and grounding.
+Whether you believe in that or not, it adds to its charm.

 What Affects the Value of Tiger’s Eye?

-Tiger’s Eye is beautiful and striking, but when it comes to its price, several factors come into play.
+Tiger’s Eye looks beautiful and striking, but several factors influence its price.

 1. Size and Weight

-Like most gemstones, size matters when it comes to the price of Tiger’s Eye.
+Like most gemstones, size matters for the price of Tiger’s Eye.

-Larger stones or pieces that can be carved into substantial jewelry or display items will naturally command higher prices.
+Larger stones or pieces that artisans can carve into substantial jewelry or display items will naturally command higher prices.

 2. Color and Quality